sangmlee76/reading-notes/README.md

 >*The journey of a thousand miles begins with one step.*

 #### In my own words
 Growth mindset is a frame of tackling new challenges (e.g. unknowns and uncertainties).
 It allows one to think about how to overcome difficult and uncertain tasks across different domains (e.g. learning, relationships, etc.).
-Specifically, it teaches that by using the framework, one is able to stay more open minded and have a long-term view in personal growth and change in order to overcome a new, difficult challenge/task.
+Specifically, it teaches that by using the framework of growth, one is able to stay more open minded and have a long-term view that better faciliate one's ability to overcome new, difficult challenges/tasks for which one may not yet be prepared.

 #### I plan to use the following reminders (using a daily journal):
 ```